New York Domestic Violence Attorney

 Stalking

 Stalking is defined as engaging in a course of conduct that puts another person in reasonable fear for their safety.
-Stalking can include a variety of activities such as making repeated phone calls, following the other party, or sending unwanted gifts.
+Stalking can include making repeated phone calls, following the other party, or sending unwanted gifts.

 Stalking charges in domestic violence cases may include: